sky24h/WanVideo_Serverless_Runpod/README.md

 ## 4. TODO
 - [x] Support for simple Text-to-Video task
+- [ ] Create a Colab notebook example
+- [ ] Prevent errors when using RTX 5090
 - [ ] Support for reference image integration using VACE

 ## 4. Acknowledgement